 Skip to Content

-Goo Gone is safe to use on car paint, and it does not damage the paint.
-Goo Gone Automotive is specifically designed for removing stains from painted surfaces while keeping them safe.
+Goo Gone Automotive is specifically designed to remove stains from painted surfaces while keeping them safe.
 Wash the applied area with hot soapy water after you’re done, and enjoy the spotless surface without ruining your paint job.

 Here, you’ll find out everything you need to know about using Goo Gone for your car paint, including how to apply and remove Goo Gone from your car paint and which Goo Gone is best for your needs.